 Listen, breathe, and be very slow to speak unless, it is with clear, unmistakable expressions of your unconditional love for your children.
 In the early moments of this new beginning, that is all that is necessary.
 It’s OK to let them know what you don’t understand, but if they don’t walk away from that first conversation certain that you are truly for them and with them, anything else you say won’t matter.

-Parents, your son or daughter has braved all manner of fear and shame to speak these courageous words to you, and they’ve entrusted you with the deepest parts of themselves because you matter that much to them.
-They are counting on you to love them well and to shelter them in the most vulnerable moment of their lives; to be the ones they can be safe with if nowhere else on the planet, and to reflect the character of Christ.
+Parents, your child has braved all manner of fear and shame to speak these courageous words to you, and they’ve entrusted you with the deepest parts of themselves because you matter that much to them.
+They are counting on you to love them well and to shelter them in the most vulnerable moment of their lives; to be the ones they can be safe with if nowhere else on the planet.

 For God’s sake and for theirs—don’t blow it.